 Katherine Y. Zipp

-I am an Assistant Professor of Environmental and Resource Economics in the Department of Agricultural Economics, Sociology, and Education (AESE) at Penn State.
+I am an Associate Professor of Environmental and Resource Economics in the Department of Agricultural Economics, Sociology, and Education (AESE) at Penn State.
 I am co-funded by the Institutes of Energy and the Environment (IEE).
 My research centers on the interplay of economic choices and processes with patterns of land cover/land use over space and time, and the resultant effects on environmental conditions.
 The spatial configuration of land cover/land use is a major factor in leading contemporary environmental issues including climate change, habitat destruction, and water pollution.
 Land-use policies are therefore a key component of comprehensive environmental policies.
 Land-use policies require close attention to how economic decisions are driving, and being driven by, land cover/land use changes.
 My scholarship has addressed this interplay through projects focusing on three significant environmental topics: (1) open-space amenities; (2) landscape-related environmental risks such as floods, wildfires, and the spread of invasive species; and (3) water quality and biofuel production.

 VitaeDownload My Vitae as a PDF